 The advantage using a plectrum is that you effortlessly get between the strings without touching them.
 This refers mainly to when you’re plucking and not strumming.
-But regardless what you are playing for the moment it always good to learn to play with a plectrum.
-For best strumming practice, use a thin plectrum for strumming.
+But regardless what you are playing for the moment, it's always good to learn to play with a plectrum.
+For best guitar strumming practice, use a thin plectrum for strumming.

-It's unusual to use a plectrum on a classic guitar – it won’t sound very good and neither is a plectrum needed due to the space between the strings.
-Plectrum is on the other side common on steel-stringed and electric guitars.
+It's unusual to use a plectrum on a classic guitar – it won’t sound very good and neither is a plectrum needed for plucking due to the large space between the strings.
+Plectrum is on the other side common on steel-string and electric guitars.

 Strumming with speed

 Sometimes it sounds better if you strum with speed.
-It can be hard to strum fast in the beginning, but you will learn.
-What you should think of is to not move your whole under arm from the elbow but instead move your hand from the wrist.
-This is much more economical and serves the speed since you will be able to strum up and down will small movements.
+It can be hard to strum fast in the beginning, but eventually you get faster.
+Try to avoid moving your whole under arm from the elbow but instead move your hand from the wrist.
+This is much more economical and serves the speed since you are able to strum up and down with small movements.